vsrathod39/vsrathod39/README.md

 <!-- --------------------------------- About Section ---------------------------------- -->
 <p align="justify">I'm a solution-driven Full Stack Web Developer skilled in MERN Stack.
 Highly passionate about building web applications and confident enough to learn new things with a curious mind, an absolute passion for coding, and the ability to write clean and efficient code.Looking forward to taking up a challenging and responsible role within an organization as a full-stack web developer.</p>

-Skills: **Node.js / React.js / Redux / Express / MongoDB / JavaScript / HTML5 / CSS3 / Chakra UI / Data Structures & Algorithms**

 - 🏢 I’m working [@actyv.ai](https://www.actyv.ai/).
-- 🔭 I’m currently working on Tour Web App.
+- 🔭 I’m currently working on [TourInfo](https://www.actyv.ai/) web app.
-- 🌱 I’m currently learning UI framework - Chakra UI.
+- 🌱 I’m currently learning UI framework - MDB.
 - 💬 Ask me about "MERN Stack Development".
-- 📝 I regularly write articles on [https://medium.com/@vsrathod39](https://medium.com/@vsrathod39)
+- 📝 I regularly write articles on [Medium](https://medium.com/@vsrathod39)
-- 👨‍💻 All of my projects are available at **[https://vikas.vercel.app/](https://vikas.vercel.app/)**
+- 👨‍💻 All of my projects are available at **[Portfolio](https://vikas.vercel.app/)**
-- 📄 Know about my experiences [https://drive.google.com/file/d/1ri_y2gL-Jgg8ShIquioMB3i5HEQlZNez/view?usp=sharing](https://drive.google.com/file/d/1ri_y2gL-Jgg8ShIquioMB3i5HEQlZNez/view?usp=sharing)
+- 📄 Know about my experiences [Resume](https://drive.google.com/file/d/1bxIVCTCgIUCUpMUl4UNnfhoeRn565f67/view)
 - 📫 How to reach me: vsrathod39@gmail.com, +91 9631052209
-- ⚡ Fun fact: I think understanding others' written code is more complicated than developing our own code.
+- ⚡ Fun fact: I think It takes more time to understand al-ready written code then write fresh code.

 <br>